ehratjon/cil_2021/JONASNOTES.md

     - ~~(https://stackoverflow.com/questions/26681756/how-to-convert-a-python-numpy-array-to-an-rgb-image-with-opencv-2-4)~~
   - write model training
     - read through https://pytorch.org/tutorials/beginner/basics/intro.html
+    - how to split data into train/eval for neural network with dataloader
+    - does this all really work???????????????????????????
     - write model that always guesses black
     - write model with one node or so
     - choose a good simplest model for first baseline